-The Orange County Academic Decathlon (OCAD) invites public and private high school students to compete as team members in a series of academic tests and demonstrations.
+The Orange County Academic Decathlon (OCAD) invites public and private high school students to compete in a series of academic tests and demonstrations.

 The Academic Decathlon is sponsored by the Orange County Academic Decathlon Association, a 501c3 non-profit organization, and is coordinated by the Orange County Department of Education.